Max-Teapot/MCMNet/README.md

-The three datasets used in the article.
+The three datasets used in the article are as follows:

 MSRS Dataset